 In a large scale disaster, both self-reliance and the use of volunteers under professional assistance will be necessary.
 With this in mind, the fire departments and districts in Marin County are offering a program in Community Emergency Response Training (CERT) for civilians.

-In Southern Marin, the following six Fire Departments and Districts have joined together to teach the CERT program.
+In Southern Marin, the following five Fire Departments and Districts have joined together to teach the CERT program.

 All trainees receive a CERT file guide.
 Upon completion, each trainee will receive a disaster service worker identification card, backpack, helmet, vest and a certificate of completion.
 For those of you who have completed the Basic CERT Training course, the next step is to increase your training by completing higher level CERT courses.